simonmichael/hledger/hledger/hledger.m4.md

 ### Account tags

 An account directive's comment may contain [tags](#tags).
-These will be propagated to all postings using that account, as hidden but queryable posting tags, except where the posting already a tag of the same name.
+These will be inherited by all postings using that account, except where the posting already has a value for that tag.
-(Posting tags override account tags.)
+(A posting tag overrides an account tag.)
+Note, these tags will be queryable but won't be shown in `print` output, even with --verbose-tags.

 ### Account error checking